How are RASFF notifications made?

 RASFF members each have a designated contact point that is responsible for sending RASFF notifications to the Commission.
 Before that happens, a lot of work has already been done:

-Food or feed inspectors have inspected a product on the market or at the border.
-They may have taken samples and have received the results from
+- Food or feed inspectors have inspected a product on the market or at the border.
+They may have taken samples and have received the results from the laboratory.

 What is the responsibility of the European Commission in the RASFF?

 The Commission, responsible for managing the system, is providing knowledge and a technological platform to facilitate transmission and handling of the RASFF notifications.
 It receives all notifications from members of the network and performs the following checks on them, prior to making them available to all members of the network: